malcolmmaima/Lwanda-Magere-Prototype/README.md

 Version 2.0 with new charcater animations and bug fixes has been moved to a private Gitlab Repo due to License since this game is going to be launched on August 2018.
 A lot of what is available in this particular github repo has changed and is for educational/open-source purposes.
-Do have fun and watch our for the finished product.(link will be posted).
+Do have fun and watch out for the finished product.(Playstore link will be posted for the Beta).

 # Lwanda-Magere-2D
 This is a quick DEMO of a 2D game based on a fictional African Story about Lwanda Magere(Luanda) who could only be killed through his shadow. (^.^)